wkorando/spring-appsody-codewind-quicklab/README.md

 ## Improving Developer Productivity with Eclipse Codewind

-[Eclipse Codewind](https://www.eclipse.org/codewind/) is also an open source project that is part of Kabanero.
-Codewind is a plugin for IDEs, currently available in VS Code, Eclipse, and Eclipse Che, that helps improve developer productivity when developing .
+[Eclipse Codewind](https://www.eclipse.org/codewind/) is a plugin for IDEs, currently available in VS Code, Eclipse, and Eclipse Che, that helps improve developer productivity when developing containerized applications.
 Let's explore how Codewind can help you be a more productive developer.

 1. Open VS Code (press **command** + **space bar** and type "VS Code" into the dialog box)
 2. In the explorer window under **CODEWIND** click on the "**+**" to create a new project